YOHANNES-DEGEFA/YOHANNES-DEGEFA/README.md

 <br/>

-## `> ai workflow`
+## `> ai workflow:  Cursor, Claude code, others`

-Daily AI-assisted development in Cursor — tracked, not hidden.
+Daily AI-assisted development in ** Cursor** tracked, not hidden.
 This is what "AI as a tool, not a crutch" looks like in practice:

 | Metric | Value |
 |---|---|